doGregor/caselink_reproducibility/README.md

 ```
 python promptcase/preprocessing/llama.py --dataset coliee_2022 --data_split test

-python promptcase/preprocessing/llama.py --dataset coliee_2022 --data_split test
+python promptcase/preprocessing/llama.py --dataset coliee_2022 --data_split train
 ```

-instead of `promptcase/preprocessing/openaiAPI.py` in step 2.1.1
+Run the summary generation above instead of `promptcase/preprocessing/openaiAPI.py` in step 2.1.1

-From step 2.1.2 all commands that include the `fact` summaries can be executed with an additional parameter that indicates the summaries to use.
-Either `--llm gpt` or `--llm llama`.
+From step 2.1.2 on, all commands (except those that are only based on `issue`) can be executed with an additional parameter that indicates the summaries to use.
+Either `--llm gpt` (GPT 3.5) or `--llm llama` (Llama 8b Instruct).

 # PromptCase Baseline